Variables

 or add_offset

-for the variable with given varid.
-If any of these attributes are found then nf95_gunp_var
+variable with given varid.
+If any of these attributes is found then

 .
 If the attributes scale_factor